veronhoxha/duplicate-datasets/README.md

 #### Subfolders:

 - `"duplicate_data"`: Contains duplicate datasets.
 Due to the large size of the datasets, only one image per dataset and set is included to be able to do a code execution.
+Note that if running the code with one image for dataset the results for the pixel-by-pixel comparison are derived from the original complete datasets, not just the single images shown here in the repo.
+The code is designed to read previously saved results from one full execution, as running a pixel-by-pixel comparison on the complete datasets is very time-consuming.
 - `"original_data"`: Contains original datasets.
 Similarly, only one image per dataset and set is included for the same reason.
 - `"hashes"`: Results from the hash comparison.
 - `"pixel_by_pixel_comparison"`: Results from the pixel-by-pixel comparison.